-Coverdale act as trustee for trusts governed by BVI law, including BVI’s unique VISTA Trusts.
+Coverdale acts as a trustee for trusts that are governed by BVI law, including the BVI’s unique VISTA Trusts.
 The Virgin Islands Special Trusts Act (“VISTA”) was first enacted in 2003 and subsequently amended in 2013.
-The VISTA trust is unique to the British Virgin Islands and has become very popular since they were introduced.
+The VISTA trust is something unique to the British Virgin Islands and they have become very popular since they were introduced.

-The application of this rule makes the trustees act very conservatively during their stewardship of the trust assets.
+This rule and its application make the trustees act very conservatively during their stewardship of the trust assets.
 The resulting vigilance by the trustee can also incur additional costs in both time and money.

 Are you interested in this service?
 Feel free to contact us!